jon-weareocta/LinkedIn-Connection-Manager/README.md

 ## Placeholders for Message Templates

-- `{originConnectionName}`: The full name of the connection you want an intro to.
+- `{originConnectionName}`: The full name of your direct connection (the person you're asking for an introduction)
+- `{originLinkedInUrl}`: The LinkedIn profile URL of your direct connection
-- `{profileName}`: The first name of the mutual connection you're messaging.
+- `{profileName}`: The first name of the mutual connection you're trying to reach
-- `{fullName}`: The full name of the mutual connection you're messaging.
+- `{fullName}`: The full name of the mutual connection you're trying to reach
-- `{companyName}`: The company name of the connection you want an intro to.
+- `{companyName}`: The current company name of the mutual connection
-- `{jobTitle}`: The job title of the connection you want an intro to.
+- `{jobTitle}`: The current job title of the mutual connection
-- `{connectionLinkedInUrl}`: The LinkedIn profile URL of the connection you want an intro to.
+- `{connectionLinkedInUrl}`: The LinkedIn profile URL of the mutual connection you're trying to reach

 ## Configuration

+Adjust the following settings in the extension popup:

-- Adjust the "Max links to collect per profile" and "Number of retry attempts" in the Settings section to customize the extension's behavior.
+- Max links to collect per profile
+- Number of retry attempts
+- Collection interval (seconds)
+- Collection batch size
+- Collection pause time (minutes)
+- Messaging interval (seconds)
+- Messaging batch size
+- Messaging pause time (minutes)
+- Daily collection limit
+- Daily message limit

+These settings allow you to fine-tune the extension's behavior to match your networking strategy and to help avoid detection by LinkedIn's systems.

 ## Detailed Implementation Logic